Sky litter is a danger to animals. Email your local council today to urge them to implement a ban on the release of sky lanterns and balloons.

 Also known as paper or Chinese lanterns, sky lanterns are a danger to wildlife.
-Although they're banned in Wales, it's still legal to release paper lanterns in England.
+Although the release of them are banned on Council owned land and property in Wales, it's still legal to release paper lanterns in England.

 An estimated 200,000 sky lanterns are sold and released each year in the UK.
 As the popularity of these items increase, so does the risk to wildlife.
 Sky lanterns can cause injury and suffering to animals and have a devastating impact on the environment.